bessinnica/Loc-markdig-azuredocs-test/articles/azure-functions/functions-bindings-storage-blob.md

 <!--Same example for input and output. -->

-The following example shows blob input and output bindings in a *function.json* file and [JavaScript code] (functions-reference-node.md) that uses the bindings.
+The following example shows blob input and output bindings in a <em>function.json</em> file and [JavaScript code](functions-reference-node.md) that uses the bindings.
 The function makes a copy of a blob.
 The function is triggered by a queue message that contains the name of the blob to copy.
-The new blob is named *{originalblobname}-Copy*.
+The new blob is named <em>{originalblobname}-Copy</em>.

 In the *function.json* file, the `queueTrigger` metadata property is used to specify the blob name in the `path` properties: